mymax9172/couchdbjs/readme.md

 In this example there are two namespaces, one is called "Business", it combines all business entity models, the other is called "Security", it combines all security related entity models

-To propertly identify a data model it is important to use the namespace and it is type name, so business/company not just company
+To propertly identify a data model it is important to use the namespace name and it is type name, so business/company not just company

 ### Entity model

 An entity model is the proper description of the entity.
 It is a javascript object

 ### Relationship definition